siddharths16/ECE-285-Project-YOLOv3/README.md

 This directory contains PyTorch YOLOv3 implementation towards ECE-285 Final Project on Multi-Object Detection.

-# Credits
-This repository is forked from https://github.com/ultralytics/yolov3.
-The Deformable Convolution respository is forked from https://github.com/CharlesShang/DCNv2.

 # Description

-The https://github.com/ultralytics/yolov3 repo contains inference and training code for YOLOv3 in PyTorch.
-The code works on Linux, MacOS and Windows.
-Training is done on the COCO dataset by default: https://cocodataset.org/#home. **Credit to Joseph Redmon for YOLO:** https://pjreddie.com/darknet/yolo/.
+The repo contains inference and training code for YOLOv3 in PyTorch.
+Training is done on the VOCPascal dataset: http://host.robots.ox.ac.uk/pascal/VOC/

 # Requirements
 Python 3.7 or later with the following `pip3 install -U -r requirements.txt` packages:

 - `numpy`